Life starts in the vineyards …

 Our wines undergo the aging process in Armenian and French oak barrels stored in the “treasury” of our winery – the aging cellar.
 The cellar is digged down 6.5 m into igneous rock- basalt.

-The bottling process is organized through the high-end bottling line designed by Bertolaso Company, allowing to bottle still and sparkling wines in the best possible conditions.
-Having its own laboratory we have the complete set of resources to ensure quality control throughout the entire production process.
+The bottling process is organized through the high-end bottling line (6000 bottles per hour) designed by Bertolaso Company, allowing to bottle still and sparkling wines in the best possible conditions.
+Having our own laboratory, we have the complete set of resources to ensure quality control throughout the entire production process.